alifirhas/cmdk-revision/src/520-535/527-Judment-fall-from-the-sky.md

 A brief exchange in the sky made Tyrael fully aware of the difference between Roy and several other demon kings.
 His intuition told Tyrael that what Roy said might indeed be true.

 Osiris has no interest in Sanctuary, which is a good thing.
-Tyrael is relieved, but the other party's high threat to the high heaven cannot be ignored.
+Tyrael is relieved, but the other party's high threat to the High Heaven cannot be ignored.
 In the light, the clothes of Tyrael's mortal body gradually faded away, replaced by golden boots and armor full of divine breath.

 At this moment, Tyrael regained his original appearance as an archangel, and the hood of his head became dark and hollow.
 He held the holy sword and pointed at Roy, and his voice sounded from all directions, saying "Demon King Osiris, No matter what your intentions are, you must pass me!
-I, fight for the high heaven!"
+I, fight for the High Heaven!"

 "Of course, I don't mind beating you again!"
 Roy also showed a wicked smile.